Abercorn Lodge II. The Sovereign Grand Lodge of Malta

 New Working Tools

 The lodge has recently purchased new working tools.
-The tools are unique as they we bought individually from Ebay and are all antique workmans tools.
-The tools are kept in an antique workmans box, which has been loving restored by Bro Ricky Chang.
+The tools are unique as they we bought individually from Ebay and are all antique workmans’ tools.
+The tools are kept in an antique workmans’ box.
 View the blog . . .